-Some things haven’t changed though.
-As before, this is the kind of mid-sized SUV you buy if, rather unreasonably, you want something with reasonable mastery of the mud as well as the motorway.
-Something that’ll look great in the driveway, keep you mobile in a snowy snap and shrink around you when a twisting road opens up ahead.
-It’s a demanding brief that nearly half a million global owners felt was achieved by the original version of this car.
-But is this second generation version good enough to take on tougher rivals that promise much the same thing?
-That’s what we’re going to find out.
+Some things haven't changed though.
+As before, this is the kind of compact SUV you buy if you want something that'll look great in the driveway, keep you mobile in a snowy snap and shrink around you when a twisting road opens up ahead.
+It's a demanding brief that around three quarters of a million global owners feel was delivered on by the earlier versions of this car.
+But is this latest version good enough to continue to ask questions its rivals may struggle to answer?
+That's what we're going to find out.

 Design and Build